gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Next to it you will see a dropdown for devices.
 When you connect your Robot Controller to your computer (using the correct cable), the device should appear in the dropdown after some time.
 Then, click the play button and your program will install onto the device.

 If you run into any problems with this process, refer to the official `REV documentation <https://docs.revrobotics.com/rev-control-system/>`_.
-Some useful pages from the REV site are
+Some useful pages from the REV site are:

 - `Troubleshooting the Control System <https://github.com/ftctechnh/ftc_app/wiki/Android-Studio-Tutorial>`_
 - `Deploying Code Wirelessly <https://docs.revrobotics.com/rev-control-system/programming/android-studio-using-wireless-adb>`_